Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the Co-tester project (No. 314544) and the Co-evolver project (No. 286898/F20), funded by the Research Council of Norway.
 The work is also partially supported by the RoboSAPIENS project funded by the European Commission’s Horizon Europe programme under grant agreement number 101133807.
 Aitor Arrieta is part of the Software and Systems Engineering research group of Mondragon Unibertsitatea (IT1519-22), supported by the Department of Education, Universities and Research of the Basque Country.
+Aitor Arrieta is also supported by the Spanish Ministry of Science, Innovation and Universities (project PID2023-152979OA-I00), funded by MCIU /AEI /10.13039/501100011033 / FEDER, UE.